ionreq/tapcode/README.md

 tapcode
 =======

-all codes concerning tap code.
+all sources concerning tap code.

 at the moment there is only one, namely a comparison of code efficiency of the tap code and various others.